Skip to main content

 The following parameters of the Web component are configured:

-• Enable or disable automatic sending of a validation request after passing liveness
+• Enable or disable automatic sending of a validation request after all checks have passed.

 img.png